Bosnia and Herzegovina - When to Visit

 Footwear

-Comfortable walking sandals for cities and lightweight hiking boots for mountain trails
+Comfortable sandals for cities, hiking shoes for mountains

 Accessories